 The traditional street festival was CANCELLED for 2020 due to COVID-19

-Enjoy the Rockery Lights and New Santa House
+The Rockery Lights and New Santa House

 Many thanks to our sponsors, Harbor One Bank, North Easton Savings Bank, and Avery Lee Williams Family Trust, whose generous donations made possible this year’s Rockery lighting and new Santa House on Main Street and Lincoln Street in North Easton Village across from the Oakes Ames Memorial Hall.